 Leroy R. Hassell, Sr. National Constitutional Law Moot Court Competition

-The 21st Annual Leroy R. Hassell Sr. National Constitutional Law Moot Court Competition will be held Thursday, October 14 through Saturday, October 16, 2021.
-Due to the uncertain nature of the COVID-19 situation, this year’s competition will be held in an entirely virtual format.
+The 22nd Annual Leroy R. Hassell Sr. National Constitutional Law Moot Court Competition will be held Thursday, November 3, through Saturday, November 5, 2022.
+We are excited to announce the competition will be in person this year.
 The problem this year will involve the constitutionality of the Indian Child Welfare Act (“ICWA”).

 This annual competition is named in honor of the late former Chief Justice of the Supreme Court of Virginia.
 Chief Justice Hassell dedicated his life to the fight for justice for the Commonwealth’s citizens.
 During his distinguished career, the former Chief Justice championed constitutional rights.
 He was a leader in equality becoming the first African American Chief Justice of the Virginia Supreme Court.